fczuardi/bitcoin-sptw-2017/PITCHME.md

 > -- Nick Szabo

 +++
+# Turst minimization
+>Trust in the secret and arbitrarily mutable activities of a private computation can be replaced by verifiable confidence in the behavior of a generally immutable public computation

++++
+# Scalable money
+- Scalable markets and prices require scalable money.
+- Scalable money requires scalable security
+- use the currency without losing its integrity against forgery, inflation, and theft

++++
+# Bitcoin

+- social scalability via trust minimization

++++
 # Blockchain
 > Whereas the main social scalability benefit of the Internet has been matchmaking, the predominant direct social scalability benefit of blockchains is trust minimization

 +++
+# Blockchain

++++
-# Turst minimization
+# Blockchain
->Trust in the secret and arbitrarily mutable activities of a private computation can be replaced by verifiable confidence in the behavior of a generally immutable public computation

 +++
 # Blockchain